abilandz/NAT3054/Lecture_3/make.md

 Before running **cmake**, one needs to prepare a mandatory configuration file "CMakeLists.txt".
 At least one such file needs to be prepared and placed in the root directory of the project, before **cmake** can be executed for that project.

-After the configuration file "CMakeLists.txt" is written, the configuration and generation stages are accomplished by executing in the same directory where "CMakeLists.txt" is placed:
+After the configuration file "CMakeLists.txt" is written, the configuration and generation stages are accomplished by executing the following command in the same directory where "CMakeLists.txt" is placed:

 ```bash
 cmake -B buildTree -S sourceTree